 Up to 30% of all young children develop eczema, most within the first year.
 Additionally, 60% of babies with eczema are likely to have the condition as adults.
 As a parent, you probably want to start getting treatment early for your child.

-Pediatric Dermatologist Near You in NY, NJ, PA, and CT
+Pediatric Dermatologist Near You in NY, NJ, PA, CT and FL

-Schweiger Dermatology Group offers comprehensive Pediatric Dermatology services and treatments in NY, NJ, PA, and CT.
+Schweiger Dermatology Group offers comprehensive Pediatric Dermatology services and treatments in NY, NJ, PA, CT and FL.
 Call us at (844) DERM-DOC to set up your consultation today.

 To find a pediatric dermatologist near you, check out our location pages.
 We look forward to working together to find the best treatment for your child’s skin